 Mark is one of three co-founders of Verdigris and its CEO.
 He was recognized as one of the 40 under 40 in 2017 by Silicon Valley Business Journal, and previously served as principal engineer for a number of famed Silicon Valley technology startups, including NexGen (now AMD), Pasemi (now Apple), and RMI and NetLogic (now Broadcom).

-Markus started his career at Daimler in 1998.
-After successful stints in Marketing, Product Management and Strategic Planning he became Head of DigitalLife@Daimler in 2011.
-With DigitalLife@Daimler he promotes the digital transformation strategy of Daimler from a holistic and corporate perspective.
-Focusing on four pillars: strategy (#transform), innovation culture (#ideate), employee networking (#collaborate) and corporate culture (#change) – with people at the center.
-To Markus, digitalization is all about the people, not only technologies.
+After starting his career at Daimler in 1998 and rising up through the ranks, Markus became Head of DigitalLife@Daimler in 2011, promoting a digital transformation strategy from a holistic and corporate perspective.
+Markus focuses on four pillars: strategy, innovation culture, employee networking and corporate culture – with people at the center.
+To Markus, digitization is all about the people, not just technologies.

 Martin is a serial startup entrepreneur and has first hand experience in building highly scalable useful and usable software products.
 While he honestly admits he has managed to fail five startup ideas before co-founding Pipedrive, he has efficiently tied his skills of planning, organizing and coordinating development processes to results that help over 50,000 sales teams globally get better organized and more productive.